-- Dr. Janice Bishop SETI Institute
+- Dr. Janice Bishop SETI Institute, CA, USA

-- Prof. Juraj Majzlan University in Jena
+- Prof. Juraj Majzlan Friedrich Schiller University Jena, Germany

 Prof. Peter C. Burns

 „New Landscapes of Uranium Mineralogy and Mineral-Inspired Nanomaterials“

 Peter C. Burns is the Henry Massman Professor of Civil and Environmental Engineering and Earth Sciences and Concurrent Professor of Chemistry and Biochemistry at the University of Notre Dame, Director of the Center for Sustainable Energy at Notre Dame (ND Energy), and Director of the NNSA-funded Actinide Center of Excellence.